EU Exit FAQs

 -

-From 1 January 2021, there will be no notification of NTRs to the European Commission.
-Instead, the Secretary of State will be required to publish a list of all NTRs applying in the UK.
-RSSB will continue to recommend to DfT the list of NTRs contained in Railway Group Standards. -
+As of 1 January 2021, there are no notifications of NTRs to the European Commission.
+Instead, the Secretary of State is required to publish a list of all NTRs applying in the UK.

 -

-9. What happens to Notified Bodies, Designated Bodies and Assessment Bodies?
+What happened to Notified Bodies, Designated Bodies, and Assessment Bodies?

 The term ‘Notified Body’ is replaced with ‘Approved Body’ in the UK.
-From 1 January 2021, UK-appointed Notified Bodies will no longer be notified to the European Commission and will automatically become Approved Bodies by virtue of the amendment made to the Railways (Interoperability) Regulations 2011 (as amended) from 1 January 2021.
+UK-appointed Notified Bodies are now no longer notified to the European Commission and will automatically become Approved Bodies by virtue of the amendment made to the Railways (Interoperability) Regulations 2011 (as amended).

 If you are a Notified Body based in the UK…

-You will now automatically be an Approved Body.
-You may continue to provide the same services in the UK.
-You will not be recognised in the EU unless you are also a recognised Notified Body in an EU member state.
+- You are not recognised in the EU unless you are also a recognised Notified Body in an EU member state.

-UK Approved Bodies in Great Britain will still be able to act as Notified Bodies for the Northern Ireland market from 1 January 2021.
+- UK Approved Bodies in Great Britain can still act as Notified Bodies for the Northern Ireland market.
 Please see Government guidance on moving manufactured goods from Great Britain to Northern Ireland for further information.

 If you are a Notified Body based outside the UK…